Pages Menu

 Captain Kirk essentially blows his nose with the Prime Directive when he feels like it.
 He violates it, usually without remark, here, here, and notably, here, where Kirk gives his interpretation of the Prime Directive that allows him to apply it rather loosely: “…the Prime Directive was intended to apply only to living, growing civilizations and felt it was appropriate to interfere where societies had been enslaved or were in a state of total stagnation.” (source Memory Alpha).

 Picard is often a psychotic ideologue when it comes to the Prime Directive, which makes his frequent breaks with it worth a closer look.
 In The Drumhead, a Star Fleet Admiral notes that Picard has violated the Prime Directive nine times in just three years.
 Picard waves this off with a remark about justifiable “circumstances”.
 It’s worth noting that Picard is never punished or apparently reprimanded in any way for these nine violations, which goes to show even Star Fleet isn’t terribly hung up about the Prime Directive.
 When and why does Trek’s biggest Prime Directive fan act against it?
-It seems to be the case when he is chasing some other ideal equally detached from human suffering, or when it impacts him personally.
+It seems to be the case when he is upholding some other ideal equally detached from human suffering, or when it impacts him personally.

 In the episode Justice, Wesley Crusher has inadvertently broken a trivial law on a world called Edo, and is to be put to death.
 Picard & co will not permit this, even though they know powerful god-like beings are threatening to destroy the entire Enterprise if they interfere.
 In this episode, Data asks Picard if he would sacrifice a life to save a thousand.
-Picard answers quite honestly, that he’ll not let arithmetic answer those questions.
-It seems he’d rather let slavish devotion to an abstract ideal decide them- in this case, Picard favors justice for Wesley over the Prime Directive.
+Picard answers, quite honestly, that he’ll not let arithmetic answer those questions.
+It seems he’d rather let slavish devotion to an abstract ideal decide them.
+Picard favors justice for Wesley over the Prime Directive.
 This sounds reasonable, until it’s clear that, actually, Wesley’s life means nothing, only the injustice of his punishment.
 As Picard attempts to beam up with Wesley, he knows that the Enterprise, Wesley, and everyone aboard will probably be killed as a result.
 But that’s okay, they’ll all die martyrs for the ideal of justice.
 Thanks for the virtue lesson, captain.

 In Pen Pals, as mentioned, Picard is moved (thanks to android Data’s constant requests) to save a single child on the basis that she apparently has a radio that can transmit on Federation frequencies.
 Picard explicitly justifies saving her on the basis that she’s made a “plea for help”.
 Well, I guess it sucks to be anyone else on that planet who shall perish because they don’t have a radio.
 Ditto for untold thousands or millions on Boraal II.
-Meanwhile, people planets like Bajor who have been invaded and subjected to torture and genocide do plead with the Federation to help, which coldly turns them down— maybe they should have tried being a little girl with a radio.
+Meanwhile, planets like Bajor who have been invaded and subjected to torture and genocide do plead with the Federation to help, which coldly turns them down— maybe they should have tried being a little girl with a radio.

 In the Trek film Insurrection, Picard stages an.. well an insurrection against Star Fleet admirals and works to help an alien race in total violation of the Prime Directive.
 This seems to be okay, because they’re attractive hippies that appeal to Picard and his crew.
 Picard is willing to sacrifice his career and his life, for pretty white folks who believe things that he believes, too.